opencast/opencast/docs/guides/developer/docs/development-process.md

 * Patches must not modify existing database tables
 * Patches must not modify the indexes or otherwise cause re-indexing
-* Patches must not require a different ActiveMQ configuration
 * Patches must not modify existing translation keys
 * Patches must work with the same configuration within a major version